Thursday, April 30, 2009

 *Difficulty speaking, usually slow, and stops every now and then.
 Difficulty in expressing themselves.

-*Less interest in books anFont sized reading.
+*Less interest in books and reading.

 *Not interested with rhymes, hates spelling, and recitations.